tetra-framework/tetra/docs/if-else-filters.md

 <div class="class2">
 ```

-It is possible to further chain the the filters such as:
+It is possible to further chain the filters such as:

 ``` django
 <div {% ... class="class1"|if:variable1|else:"class2"|if:variable2|else:"class3" %}>